All Episodes

 They could not move very easily.

-At first, they thought the Native American was helping them, and then they stood there, and the man got right in his face with that drum beating, but he could have hit that young boy off his head at any given moment.
+And then they stood there, and the man got right in his face with that drum beating, but he could have hit that young boy off his head at any given moment.

-And the boy said, I stood there praying silently, smiling when I could to defuse the situation, waiting where I was told to wait by my adults for the bus that was coming for me because I was flanked on every side by hostility.
+And the boy said, I stood there praying silently, smiling when I could, to defuse the situation, waiting where I was told to wait by my adults for the bus that was coming for me because I was flanked on every side by hostility.

 So if you want to sit here and call these young boys racist or irresponsible, or they should have acted better, then you've got a problem.

-I have a last question for for Scott.
+I have a last question for Scott.

 Scott, why don't you condemn the black Israelites?

-Again, I have no I'm not in any way going to defend the black Israelites.
+Again, I have no, I'm not in any way going to defend the black Israelites.

-Seems like they started it.
+It seems like they started it.

-I gotta run.
+I got to run.

 All right.